-Very recently, self-supervision to distillation (SSD)~\cite{li2021self} developed a new self-distillation scheme to enhance decoupled training.
-Specifically, SSD first trains a calibrated model based on supervised and self-supervised information via the decoupled training scheme (c.f.
-Section~\ref{sec_decoupled}), and then uses the calibrated model to generate soft labels for all samples.
-Following that, both the generated soft labels and original long-tailed hard labels are used to distill a new student model, followed by a new classifier fine-tuning stage.
-In addition, distill the virtual examples (DiVE)~\cite{he2021distilling} showed the effectiveness of using a class-balanced model as the teacher in knowledge distillation for long-tailed learning.
+{\textbf{Knowledge distillation} seeks to train a student model based on the outputs of a well-trained teacher model~\cite{hinton2015distilling,gou2021knowledge}.
+Recent studies have explored knowledge distillation for long-tailed learning.
+For example, Learning from Multiple Experts (LFME)~\cite{xiang2020learning} first trains multiple experts on several less imbalanced sample subsets (\eg head, middle and tail sets), and then distills these experts into a unified student model.
+Similarly, Routing Diverse Experts (RIDE)~\cite{wang2020long} introduced a knowledge distillation method to reduce the parameters of the multi-expert model by learning a student network with fewer experts.
+Instead of multi-expert teachers, Distill the Virtual Examples (DiVE)~\cite{he2021distilling} showed that learning a class-balanced model as the teacher is also beneficial for long-tailed learning.
+Following DiVE, Self-Supervision to Distillation (SSD)~\cite{li2021self} developed a new self-distillation scheme to enhance decoupled training (c.f.
+Section~\ref{sec_decoupled}).
+Specifically, SSD first trains a calibrated model based on supervised and self-supervised information via the decoupled training scheme, and then uses the calibrated model to generate soft labels for all samples.
+Following that, both the generated soft labels and original long-tailed hard labels are used to distill a new student model, followed by a new classifier fine-tuning stage. }